Founder / Director

-Diana is a Social Media law expert and a Child Rights activist.
-She owns her own practice and is also an expert in Labour law.
-Her other areas of practice include Media / Entertainment Law and Commercial litigation.
+Diana Schwarz is a Social Media law expert and a Child Rights activist.
+She is also a Labour law specialist and experienced Commercial litigator.
+Her other areas of practice include Media / Entertainment Law, Commercial law and Child Rights.
 She holds an LLB degree from the University of the Free State and has 14 years of experience practising in various fields of law.

 Diana is very involved with the protection of children and their rights in the area of Social Media law.
 She is involved in the Web Rangers Programme with Media Monitoring Africa and partners such as Google, Facebook and the Film and Publications Board, an international programme aimed at young people to drive safer internet behaviours within their communities through the creation of innovative campaigns that promote and champion their rights and active participation in the digital world.
 Diana assisted in drafting the Web Rangers Curriculum on social media law, infringements and legal implications which is distributed to Web Rangers across South Africa.
 She also provides training to Web Rangers on these areas.

 Diana also lectures to journalists on Social media law in the “Reporting on Children in the Media Course” a Wits Accredited Course run by Media Monitoring Africa every year.
 This a course aimed at educating journalists on how to accurately report on children’s rights, ethics and the law surrounding children in order to advance the creation of media that values and reflects diversity of opinions, including the opinions of children.

 She regularly speaks on TV, radio, at seminars and events on Social Media law.
 She also comments regularly and writes articles on Social Media law in various publications.

 Diana speaks at schools to learners, teachers and parents on social media law, the dangers online safety and social media infringements.
 She spoke at Namibian private schools to approximately 2000 learners in 2016.